-Budget session may conclude before first phase of assembly polls: Sources | Politics
+Budget Session may conclude before first phase of assembly polls: Sources | Politics

 The Budget Session of Parliament is likely to be cut short and may conclude before the first phase of elections on March 27, while the two Houses will resume their normal timing of 11 am onwards from Tuesday, sources said.

-Several parties had requested that the session, which was originally scheduled to continue till April 8, be curtailed due to the five assembly elections being held in eight phases till April 29.
+Several parties had requested that the session, which was originally scheduled to continue till April 8, be curtailed due to the assembly elections in four states and one union territory being held between March 27 and April 29.

+Rajya Sabha Chairperson M Venkaiah Naidu announced the new timings for the Upper House this morning on the first day of the second part of the Budget Session.
+Lok Sabha Speaker Om Birla made a similar announcement later in the day.
+Birla said Lok Sabha members would also sit in galleries, apparently to maintain distancing norms.
+Birla made the announcement when the House met at 5 pm after an hour-long adjournment after paying tributes to two sitting and seven former members who died recently.

 There was no Winter Session of Parliament due to the pandemic.